codemicro/fiber-cache/.github/README.md

 ### Limitations

-fiber-cache will not cache headers.
-If you want headers to be added to every response on a specific endpoint, you will have to add a custom middleware before the cache middleware.
+Aside from the `Content-Type` header, fiber-cache will not cache headers.
+If you want a certain header to be added to every response on a specific endpoint, you'll have to add a custom middleware before the cache middleware.

 ```go
 app.Get("/", func(c *fiber.Ctx) error {